 Over the course of the year, the Academy revises its budget at its attempts to deal with unexpected changes in revenues and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in June 2019.
+The final amendment to the budget was adopted in June 2022.
 A schedule showing the Academy's original and final budget amounts compared with amounts actually paid and received is provided in required supplementary information of these financial statements.

-There were no significant variances between the final budget and actual amounts.
+The following were significant variances between the final budget and actual amounts on the general fund: